HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Acknowledgment

 \section{Acknowledgment}

-Supported in part by National Key R\&D Program of China, No. 2017YFA0700800, Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102), SHEITC (2018-RGZN-02046), Shanghai Qi Zhi Institute, and Baidu Scholarship. \ifCLASSOPTIONcaptionsoff
+This work was supported by the National Key Research and Development Project of China (No. 2021ZD0110700), Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102), Shanghai Qi Zhi Institute, and SHEITC (2018-RGZN-02046). \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{appendices}